invertase/react-native-firebase-docs/v3.0.*/messaging/reference/messaging.md

 Badge notification is well known on the iOS platform, but also supported by different Android devices / launchers.
 This library uses the [ShortcutBadger](https://github.com/leolin310148/ShortcutBadger) library to set the badge number also on Android.
 A list of supported launcher can be found there.

-!> On iOS, your app first needs to [request permission](#requestPermissions) in order to receive Cloud Messages.
+!> On iOS, your app first needs to [ref messaging#requestPermission] in order to receive Cloud Messages.

 ## Methods